Lesbians in Francoist Spain: Laws around women and homosexuality

 Lesbians who did find themselves in prison were often easy blackmail targets for guards.
 This was because a number of lesbians had sex behind bars with other non-political prisoners and prison staff.
 Some of these relationships were non-consensual as female guards might use their power to force other women to have sex with them and rape them.
 At camps set up for sexually deviant women, lesbians and other women had their heads shaved and were subjected to a program of feminization that included prayer.
 Lesbians were among the prisoners held at Caserón de la Goleta, the prison for women in Málaga.

 The 1970 law was officially modified on 26 December 1978, and effectively ended active prosecution against "those who perform acts of homosexuality."
 The enforcement removal did not come with any official state recognition.
 The law against public scandal continued to be enforced, with many transsexual women continuing to be detained in the following years.
-Because the law about homosexuality was not fully repealed in 1977 before the new constitution, homosexual men and women effected by it were not able to obtain amnesty like general political prisoners were.
+Because the law about homosexuality was not fully repealed in 1977 before the new constitution, homosexual men and women affected by it were not able to obtain amnesty like general political prisoners were.
 LGBT activists would later ask that these homosexuality related offenses be removed from their police identification records.
 A compromise was eventually made that saw these removed from their public records but maintained in the historical record accessible to historians because of their historical value.
 Homosexuality would not be fully decriminalized and LGBT organizations would not be allowed to operate in Spain until 1981.
 Following these early changes, the law and the rights bequeathed by it for lesbians would remain largely unchanged until 2005 with the introduction of the marriage equality law.

 In 2009, the Government of Spain passed a law providing compensation to gays, lesbian and transgender people who were imprisoned as a result of 1933 Ley de Vagos y Maleantes and 1970 Ley de Peligrosidad Social.
 There was a deadline of 31 December 2013 for people to file compensation claims.